The Product Packaging Guide You Need To Read

-If that doesn’t work, try using custom foam inserts that are light and durable.
-Foam inserts offer excellent protection to the products, but they are expensive than cardboard inserts and significantly boost your packaging costs.
+If that doesn't work, try using custom foam inserts that are light and durable.
+Foam inserts offer excellent product protection but are more expensive than cardboard inserts, significantly boosting your packaging costs.

 Why are Brand Colors so Important?

 Brand colors are the most obvious choice for your packaging.
 Why?
 You have carefully selected these hues.
 They are ideal for representing your brand because they resonate with your ideal customers.
-Unique colors build loyalty and brand recognition because they draw the customers straight to your products.
-If you haven’t designed your packaging yet, selecting brand colors could be a good way to start the process.
-Here’s how different colors work in your favor.
+Unique colors build loyalty and brand recognition by drawing customers to your products.
+If you haven't designed your packaging, selecting brand colors could be a good way to start the process.
+Here's how different colors work in your favor.

 - Dark vs. Light: Dark colors possess a mysterious power and elegance, while light hues have a more relaxing and softer appeal.
-With dark shades, you can give your brand a more established and trusted feel.
-However, if you need a graceful and ethereal touch, incorporate light colors.
+You can give your brand a more established and trusted feel with dark shades.
+However, incorporate light colors if you need a graceful and ethereal touch.
 They will give your brand a clean and pure look.
 Dark shades are also used when you need to create a luxurious experience.
 In contrast, light colors give you a glimpse of simplicity when you need to imply cleanliness.

 - Bright vs. Pastel: Besides light and darker shades, color saturation also helps you set the mood.
 Vivid colors will exude more fun, vibrant, and youthful feel, whereas pastels have a more comforting and soothing tone that subtly stimulates positive emotions.
 Pastels can work wonders for your brand when you need to be more calming, light-hearted, and innocent.
 But if you seek attention and want to provoke action, bright colors will do the hard work for you.